 Your images should be saved as standard jpg's.
 We can accept other types like Tiff but we prefer jpg files.

 The jpg extension should be spelled 'jpg' not 'jpeg' and should be all lowercase.

 Progressive jpg's are Bad!

-When you save a jpg file there is usually an option to make it progressive - this is very bad and is our most frequent problem.
+When you save a jpg file there is usually an option to make it progressive.
 Progressive jpg's are for the internet, and allow the browser to 'progressively' load the image starting with a really poor quality version and eventually loading the final full quality version.

 Color Profile or Color Space